contactandyc/another-c-library/website/ebook/3-buffer/index.md

   h->length += n;
 ```

-buffer_alloc resizes the buffer to length bytes and returns you a pointer to the data.
+buffer\_alloc resizes the buffer to length bytes and returns a pointer to the data.
 The old data may be overridden.
 ```c
 void *buffer_alloc(buffer_t *h, size_t length) {
   if (length > h->size)